NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 #### Example

-Query for a case in "TCGA-LUAD" and return a biospecimen tree
+GraphQL Query for a case in "TCGA-LUAD" and return a biospecimen tree

-**GraphQL Query**

 ```JavaScript
 {